-The Corpsmembers’ day starts promptly at 6:00 a.m. when breakfast is served and Corpsmembers have the opportunity to pack lunches.
-Roll call takes place every morning at 7:00 a.m., during which Corpsmembers are briefed on the upcoming day’s events.
+Field workdays start promptly at 5:45 a.m. when breakfast is served and Corpsmembers have the opportunity to pack lunches.
+Roll call takes place every morning at 7:00 a.m., during which Corpsmembers are briefed on the day’s events.
 Crews depart the center around 7:30 a.m.
-The work day ends at 5:30 p.m., at which time dinner is served.
+Most outdoor project assignments end at 5:30 p.m., at which time dinner is served.

-After dinner, Corpsmembers take classes on the premises or through Lake Tahoe Community College (LTCC).
-All Tahoe Corpsmembers are required to enroll at LTCC to earn work experience college credits and complete a self-evaluation at the end of every college quarter.
-This ensures that all Tahoe Corpsmembers earn college credits while in the CCC.
+After dinner, Corpsmembers may take classes on the premises or through Lake Tahoe Community College (LTCC).
+Tahoe Corpsmembers are invited to enroll at LTCC to earn college credits while in the CCC.
 All Corpsmembers are encouraged to continue a pattern of “life-long learning.”

-Tahoe Corpsmembers are required to participate in local community volunteerism.
+Tahoe Corpsmembers are encouraged to participate in local community volunteerism.
 The Corpsmember Development Staff works with local community organizations and schedules volunteer events.
-Many of these volunteer hours are done on the weekends (Friday through Sunday), when Corpsmembers can choose to participate in a plethora of recreation, education, and volunteer events, or can act independently and have some free time to themselves.
-The weekend meal schedule is a bit different from weekday events.
-Corpsmembers are served brunch at 10 a.m. and dinner at 4 p.m.
-Family members are welcome to visit after work and on the weekends with advance approval from the center director.
+Many of these volunteer hours are done on the weekends when Corpsmembers can choose to participate in a plethora of recreation, education, and volunteer events, or can act independently and have some free time to themselves.
+Family members are welcome to visit for special events and on the weekends with advance approval from the District Director.

-The Tahoe Center works with several agencies in managing the extensive fuel hazard reduction work in the Lake Tahoe Basin.
+The Tahoe Center partners with several agencies in managing the extensive fuel hazard reduction work in the Lake Tahoe Basin.
 Some project sponsors include the California Tahoe Conservancy, Lake Tahoe Basin Management Unit (USFS), Eldorado National Forest (USFS), and California State Parks.
-Tahoe has currently a Type II fire crew in partnership with the Lake Tahoe Basin Management Unit and Eldorado National Forest.

 Corpsmembers perform extensive mitigation, which supports revegetation of burn areas and highway soil stabilization.
 This work includes planting and watering with an assortment of tools and water tenders.
 Some crews plant up to 200 trees a day and use up to 900 gallons of water.
 Corpsmembers learn about the environment in a high-elevation climate and help promote and protect the growth of our native species.
 Tahoe Center mitigation crews work closely with sponsors such as Caltrans and the California Tahoe Conservancy.